Backend User Permissions

 Check Power BI API Responses

-Debug Mode for Power BI toggle and save the connection.
+- Click on the Advanced tab.
+Enable the Debug Mode for Power BI toggle and click save.

-- Clear cache Click Clear Cache (top right) to force fresh API calls
+- Clear cache: Click Clear Cache button (top right) to force fresh API calls.

 -